 The Fashion Class offers fabulous fashion design and sewing classes, camps and birthday parties for children & teens ages 6+!
 Students learn to sew, design clothing & accessories and even create their own fashion brand.
 Our courses run throughout the year after school and on weekends.
 Classes end with a free fashion show for students…

 Our sewing classes for children and teens take place after school and on weekends throughout the school year.
 If you don’t see a session that fits your schedule contact us.
 We’d be happy to see if we can make it available in the future.
-Classes start the week of March 31st 2014 Classes run for 8…
+Fall 2014 Classes Classes start on Saturday September 6th 2014 Classes…

 Our fashion design and sewing classes are located in NYC.
 We teach students how to make clothing using sewing machines, that they can actually wear!
-We’re located in Midtown at 21 West 39th Street 4th Floor, on the Upper West Side at Make Meaning (75th & Columbus), and on the Upper East Side at Kids…
+We’re located in Midtown at 21 West 39th Street 4th Floor and on the Upper East Side at Kids at Art (1412 2nd Ave).
+Our after school and weekend classes…

 Our Brooklyn classes are located at the Brooklyn General Store in the Carroll Gardens/Red Hook neighborhoods.
 The Brooklyn General Store is located at 128 Union Street between Hicks Street and Columbia Street.
 Our weekend and after school sewing classes for children run throughout the school year for 8-12 weeks in the Fall, Winter, and Spring.

 Stay tuned for Fashion Design and Sewing Classes in Merrick, Nassau County, Long Island!